gtonkinhill/panaroo/docs/gettingstarted/params.md

 #### Mode

 The main parameter that should be adjusted when using Panaroo is the `mode`.
-This changes a number of defaults to either favour `strict`, `moderate` or `relaxed` filtering.
+This changes a number of defaults to either favour `strict`, `moderate` or `sensitive` filtering.
 The default parameter settings for each of these modes is given in the table at the end of this page.

 #### Gene Alignment